dl-solarity/hardhat-migrate/README.md

 If verification fails, the `attempts` parameter indicates how many additional requests will be made before the migration process is terminated.

 The user can also define which verification errors are irrelevant and have to be ignored using the `skipVerificationErrors` parameter.
 By default, the `already verified` error is omitted.

-### Logger

-Logger provides two functions:

-- `logTransaction` - logs data about the transaction after its confirmation.
-- `logContracts` - logs contract addresses in an assembled table.

 ## Known limitations